 Celosia leaves are typically lance-shaped or ovate and can vary in size depending on the variety.
 They often have a glossy or slightly textured surface, adding a touch of shine to the overall foliage.
 In some celosia varieties, the foliage may have a bronze or burgundy hue, further enhancing the plant’s visual appeal and creating an intriguing contrast with the flowers.

 The flowers are the true showstopper, boasting unique and ornamental forms that range from feathery plumes to crested combs.
 The plume-type celosia, often called “feather celosia,” displays elongated, brightly colored flower spikes that resemble flames or vibrant feathers.
 These flower spikes can be erected or slightly drooping, adding vertical interest to garden beds and borders.
-The crested celosia, known as cockscomb, is characterized by its fascinating rooster-comb-like flowers, which form intricate, dense crests reminiscent of velvet or coral.
-The flowers come in a wide array of bold and captivating colors, including red, orange, yellow, pink, and even purple.

 Celosia Cristata “Cockscomb”

-Celosia cristata (Cockscomb) is a type of Celosia plant that is known for its unique, velvety crested blooms.
+Cockscomb produces a profusion of blooms that endure through the growing season, attracting pollinators and adding a vivid splash of color to the garden landscape.
 The flowers of Cockscomb plants come in various bright colors, including red, pink, orange, yellow, and white, and can grow up to 30 centimeters in diameter.